 I wait at our meeting point, which is thankfully deserted.
 Dead silent, actually.
 During the age of The Hogwarts Weekly, I did a series on the extra-haunted areas of Hogwarts (since technically, the whole castle is haunted).
 This area was the reign of a rare pirate wizard, Captain Barlingby, affectionately named Barnacles the Barmy.
 No relation to the other Barmy.
 This one chopped off a lot of heads.

 Potter amended the meet-up time and said he'd be here at half past, but he's got to be bloody late by now.
 The only clock nearby is a balcony sundial which is lots of help with three days of sun a year.

-I'm still trying to catch my breath and my senses.
+I'm still trying to catch my breath.
 "That's ridiculous.
 Ghosts... ghosts are cold."

 "Not the famous one.
 Not since James filched it last year."

 Ah yes, James' spree around London with his mates.
 Nothing too illegal, but Buckingham Palace has never been the same since.

 "Lils gave this to me for my birthday," Albus says, adjusting the cloak's length so it covers our feet.
 He beckons me to start walking.
 "Got a few silencing spells woven into the fabric, too.
 Not going in that hellish party without that on our side.
 It's made for one, but I think we fit fine."

 That's when I notice how small it is, and there's really no proximity except too close.
 He's still grinning at my expense.
 A pirate ghost, Clemence.
 Really, you're losing it.